 The last thing I add is a few handfuls of spinach – because vegetables, friends.

 Now for some ooey, gooey egg magic.
 Eggs benedict just isn’t eggs benedict without a runny yolk, casserole or not.
 I use a wooden spoon to even out the hash, then make seven equally spaced depressions and crack an egg into each.
 Pop the whole thing into the oven until the whites are just barely set, but the yolk is still runny – about 7 or 8 minutes should be perfect, but keep an eye on it.

 Once the casserole is done, I finish the whole thing off with a generous drizzle of hollandaise.
 I exclusively use the hollandaise recipe from Serious Eats and you should too.
 It’s insanely easy, comes out perfect every time, and I can confirm that it does, indeed, only take 2 minutes.
 Plus you’ll put that immersion blender you’ve been hiding in the back of your pantry to good use.

 This eggs benedict casserole serves seven generous portions.
 It doesn’t reheat well, but let’s be honest, leftovers won’t be a problem.

 PIN IT NOW, MAKE IT LATER!
-CLICK HERE TO PIN THIS EGGS BENEDICT BREAKFAST CASSEROLE RECIPE TO PINTEREST.
+CLICK HERE TO PIN THIS EGGS BENEDICT BREAKFAST CASSEROLE RECIPE.

 WHILE YOU’RE AT IT, LET’S BE FRIENDS!
 CLICK HERE FOR EASY, SEASONAL RECIPE IDEAS.